Helloween: Pumpkins United (2016–present)

 On 26 November 2019, the band published a video in which they shared that they had begun recording their next album in Hamburg and that they were planning to resume touring in late 2020.
 On 1 June 2020, Helloween confirmed that they had postponed their fall European tour to the spring of 2021, due to the COVID-19 pandemic.
 The band also announced that they had "decided to shift the release" of their new album to early next year; with six years between My God-Given Right and the new album, this marks the longest time between two Helloween studio albums, as the band had never previously spent more than three years without releasing a new studio album.
 On 25 March 2021, Helloween releases in Japan their new book, an encyclopedia called Seven Keys United Memorial: Complete Collection of Helloween.

 In March 2021, it was announced that the band's first album with the Pumpkins United line-up would be titled Helloween, and it was released on 18 June 2021.
 The album topped German charts and also reached number one in sales in other countries.
 Following the success of this album, the band launched a comic book and a line of collectible action figures inspired by the bands' cover artwork and lyrical lore.
+Helloween toured Europe with HammerFall in spring of 2022.
 By March 2023, according to Kiske, Helloween had begun working on new material for their next album.
 In May 2023, it was announced that Helloween would be inducted into the Metal Hall of Fame.
-On November 22, 2023, Helloween announced plans to take the next few months off in order to focus on the making of their next studio album.
+During this time, Helloween once again toured with HammerFall.
+On 22 November 2023, Helloween announced plans to take the next few months off in order to focus on the making of their next studio album.

-On February 15, 2024, it was announced that the band had signed with Reigning Phoenix Music (RPM) and would be releasing their next studio album in 2025.
+On 15 February 2024, it was announced that the band had signed with Reigning Phoenix Music (RPM) and would be releasing their next studio album in 2025.

-On November 1, 2024, Helloween announced a new live double album called Live at Budokan, which was released on December 13, 2024.
-The album features the recording of the band's September 16, 2023 performance at Tokyo's legendary Nippon Budokan.
-The band's seventeenth studio album, Giants & Monsters, was released on August 29, 2025.
+On 1 November 2024, Helloween announced a new live double album called Live at Budokan, which was released on 13 December 2024.
+The album features the recording of the band's 16 September 2023 performance at Tokyo's legendary Nippon Budokan.
+The band's seventeenth studio album, Giants & Monsters, was released on 29 August 2025.

+In July 2026, Kiske announced that an eighteenth studio album from Helloween is in the works.
+He revealed that they "had way too many songs" that did not end up on Giants & Monsters, and said, "I would say, like, 90% at least already done for the new record.
+It's not gonna be long.
+Which shows how creative the band is and how productive [we are]."